 In other words, try to find a good compromise between your wants and your needs.

-My Own Pair of Binoculars
+My Own Pair of Binoculars for African Safaris

 My personal pair of binoculars is made in Russia (Tento; army type), and I must say it is probably the best buy ever (despite their relatively heavy weight).

-I have had them for over 15 years now, and they still provide the most amazing images.
+I have had them for over 20 years now, and they still provide the most amazing images.
 Besides, I have never had any problems with them (fingers crossed).

-Where to Test the Best Safari Binoculars
+Test the Best Binoculars for African Safaris

 I’d recommend buying a pair of binoculars long before you go on safari.
 It’s no use turning up to Africa without taking them out of the wrapper.